kloimhardt/clj-tiles/README.md

 ```
 Notice that in the simplest last case, the workspace is not cleared before insert.

+You can paste everything in the [examples](https://github.com/kloimhardt/clj-tiles/tree/master/examples) directory.
+It contains code from the [sicmutils Jupyter notebook](https://github.com/sicmutils/sicmutils/blob/master/jupyter/book-examples.ipynb).

 ## A kind note on types

 You can inspect the blocks by right clicking on them.
 The type of the according data is displayed as the program is running.